 If the light comes on and stays on for an extended period of time while the system is turned on, the vehicle needs service.

-See Traction Control System (TCS) on page 9-37 and StabiliTrak® System on page 9-39 for more information.
+See Traction Control System (TCS) on page 9-34 and StabiliTrak® System on page 9-35.

 StabiliTrak® OFF Light